seba2390/articlesummaries/README.md

     # Settings specific to the "groq" provider
     groq:
       # REQUIRED if provider is "groq".
 Get from https://console.groq.com/keys
-      api_key: "YOUR_GROQ_API_KEY"
+      api_key: "YOUR_GROQ_API_KEY" # Replace with your key
       # Optional: Specify a Groq model.
-Defaults internally to a suitable model like llama-3.1-8b-instant.
+Defaults internally to llama-3.1-8b-instant.
       # model: "llama-3.1-8b-instant"
       # The prompt used to ask the LLM about relevance.
       prompt: "Based on the abstract, is this paper relevant to the field of generative AI models?"